bent0b0x/b2/README.md

 Currently supports line graphs (with multiple lines permitted), bar graphs, and scatter plots.
 By default `b2` looks in the `x` and `y` attributes of each data point, but provide a `mapX` and/or `mapY` function to allow your data to be in any format.

+#In the pipeline
+Custom classes for each component of the graph for easier styling.